EPVelasco/dualquat_LOAM/README.md

-# LidarOdometry_DQ
+# LiDAR Odometry and Mapping with dual quaternion optimization.
-This repository contains an approach of Lidar odometry based on dual quaterions optimization
+This repository contains an approach of Lidar odometry based on edge, surf features, and STD descritors.
+This features are optimized with DQ optimization.